mbuimbogo/Experience/README.md

 ##### Languages used
 - html which was used to build the structure of the pages.

-- css which was used to style the pages incuding the left aside navigation bar
+- css which was used to style the pages

 ###### Host of the project